eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 ROS Discovery Server GuidPrefix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is a specific GuidPrefix for ROS 2 executions, so it could be used using Fast DDS CLI and ROS 2 ``ROS_DISCOVERY_SERVER`` environment variable (`<https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/ros2/discovery_server/ros2_discovery_server.html>`__).
+There is a specific GuidPrefix for ROS 2 executions which can be used with Fast DDS CLI and ROS 2 ``ROS_DISCOVERY_SERVER`` environment variable (`<https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/ros2/discovery_server/ros2_discovery_server.html>`__).

 The ROS 2 Discovery Server GuidPrefix is set by default to ``44.53.<id>.5f.45.50.52.4f.53.49.4d.41`` where ``<id>`` is the specific id of the Server.
-This GuidPrefix also allow an ``id``` value to specify which id is used in the GuidPrefix.
+This GuidPrefix also allows an ``id``` value to specify which id is used in the GuidPrefix.
-Default value for ``id`` is ``0``.
+The default value for ``id`` is ``0``.

 .. code-block:: yaml